Lispl-Wicht/c-logo-s/CONTRIBUTING.md

 - Every person deserves equal respect.
 No accidental attribute, such as gender, heritage, or any other characteristic, diminishes a person’s worth or grants communicative privilege.
 - Knowledge is a gift to share, not a pedestal to stand on.
-- To err is human; forgiving as well.
+- To err is human; forgiving is as well.

 The following sections describe the current understanding of how contribution to cLogos is envisioned.